Code-Institute-Submissions/stream-one-project-5/README.md

 The Photo Galleries page also features a lightbox-style script which allows a user to click a thumbnail image and display it at a larger size in the centre of the viewport.
 The script includes a function to allow the user to move to either the previous or next image in the current gallery and a 'close' function to remove the image viewer.

 External scripts are used in the context of the OS Openspace API on both the Home Page and the Upcoming Walks page.
-One of these is accessed remotely from the OS Openspace website, the other is generated using OS Openspace Map Builder and is stored with the site's other JavaScript files.
+One of these is accessed remotely from the OS Openspace website, the other is generated using OS Openspace Map Builder.
+The generated code has been edited to improve functionality, primarily because a number of different maps are being utilised on a single page, and the resultant code is stored with the site's other JavaScript files.

 ## File Structure

 All image files, CSS files and JavaScript files are separated into different directories for clarity and simplicity.
-Images are further separated depending upon where in the site they are used.
+Images are further separated depending upon where in the site they are used, with the thumbnail images for each indivdual gallery placed in the same directory as their full sized equivalent.

 ## Site Content